abrasive/shairport/README.md

 Latency
 -------
 Latency is the exact time from a sound signal's original timestamp until that signal actually "appears" on the output of the audio output device, usually a Digital to Audio Converter (DAC), irrespective of any internal delays, processing times, etc. in the computer.
-From listening tests, it seems that there are three latencies in current use:
-* If the source is iTunes 10 or later, a latency of 99,400 frames seems to bring Shairport Sync into exact synchronisation both with the speakers on the iTunes computer itself and with AirPort Express receivers.
-* If the source is an AirPlay device, the latency seems to be exactly 88,200 frames.
-AirPlay devices include AppleTV, iPod, iPad and iPhone and Quicktime Player on Mac.
-* If the source is a `forked-daapd`-powered device, the latency seems to be exactly 99,400 frames.
-* If the source cannot be identified as AirPlay or as iTunes 10 or later, then the default latency of 88,200 frames seems to work in general.
-Note that some third party programs masquerade as older versions of iTunes.

-Shairport Sync uses the latencies described above as defaults.
+Shairport Sync uses latencies suplied by the source, typically either 88,200 or 99,577 frames.
 You shouldn't need to change them.
+(The `latencies` stanza in the configuration file and the various latency command-line options are deprecated.)

 Problems can arise when you are trying to synchronise with speaker systems — typically surround-sound home theatre systems — that have their own inherent delays.
 You can compensate for an inherent delay using the `alsa` group `audio_backend_latency_offset`.
 Set this offset (in frames) to compensate for a fixed delay in the audio back end, for example, if the output device delays by 100 ms, set this to -4410.